fishcus/KAP-manual/en/release/KAP_2_4_notes.en.md

-## KAP 2.4 Release Notes
+## Kyligence Enterprise 2.4 Release Notes

-In this release, KAP has envolved from MOLAP (Multidimensional OLAP) to **HOLAP** (Hybrid OLAP) , which supports popular SQL on Hadoop technologies in multiple analytics scenarios.
-Furthermore, KAP 2.4 has extended its semantic layer by introducing **Snowflake** schema and **Computed Column**, transferring complex business logic to data model accurately.
+In this release, Kyligence Enterprise has envolved from MOLAP (Multidimensional OLAP) to **HOLAP** (Hybrid OLAP) , which supports popular SQL on Hadoop technologies in multiple analytics scenarios.
+Furthermore, Kyligence Enterprise 2.4 has extended its semantic layer by introducing **Snowflake** schema and **Computed Column**, transferring complex business logic to data model accurately.